 Who Can Apply for Workers’ Comp Death Benefits?

 Only certain people can access death benefits in Florida.
 Generally, these are spouses, parents, children, siblings, grandparents, and grandchildren.
 If you fall into one of these categories and you depended on the deceased person for financial support, you may be able to claim benefits.
 In some cases, you may have to prove you also resided with the individual.
 You’ll need to file your application for benefits with the Florida Office of the Judges of Compensation Claims.
+If you’re interested in learning more about how long you have to work for a company to qualify for workers compensation.
+Visit this page

 The total amount that can be paid to dependents in Florida is $150,000.
 This includes funeral expenses of up to $7,500 plus weekly benefits.
 However, the amount of benefits you can receive will depend on your relationship with the worker.
 A surviving spouse can receive 50 percent of the worker’s average weekly wage.
 If they remarry, they may receive a lump-sum payment equal to 50 percent of the deceased’s weekly wages for a projected period of 26 months.